benank/viberiders/README.md

 **VIBE RIDERS** is a fast-paced, cyberpunk-themed endless runner where you navigate a futuristic hoverboard through a neon grid landscape, avoiding obstacles and collecting glowing crystals while racing into the digital horizon.

+_Note: Everything here, including this README, was generated via vibe coding - I haven't looked at any of the code. - Ben Ank_

 ## 🎮 How to Play

 - **🏁 Start**: Click the "START GAME" button to begin your journey